-- Count the values or calculate the total, mean, average, range or variance of the values from the items found by the queries - Use values held in attributes or the results from user-defined calculation attributes - These calculation attributes can use other attributes of the same item (this includes other calculations) and also attributes from linked items, such as calculating the total cost from the individual costs of a parent and its children
+- Count the values or calculate the total. mean, average, range or variance of the values from the items found by the queries - Use values held in attributes or the results from userdefined calculation attributes - These calculation attributes can use other attributes of the same item (this includes other calculations) and also attributes from linked items, such as calculating the total cost from the individual costs of a parent and its children

-Any number of colour-coded range bands can be defined for each KPI so that its value can be shown in a block with an appropriate background colour.
+Any number of color-coded range bands can be defined for each KPI so that its value can be shown in a block with an appropriate background color.

-Using colours for the KPIs allows the overall project status to be seen at a glance.
+Using colors for the KPIs allow the overall status of a project to be seen at a glance.
 Typically, anything shown in green is good, anything shown in red will need urgent attention, and anything yellow needs to be monitored carefully.
-It is easy to apply such 'traffic light' conventions in a KPI's colour bands.
+It is easy to apply such 'traffic light' conventions in a KPI's color bands.

 A collection of KPIs is held in a dashboard.
+Any

-Any number of dashboards can be defined, either personal to you, or shared with other members of your team, or shared with everyone in the project, or available to all projects.
+Project Summary Stakeholders defined Total requirements Verifications created and linked Analysis model is fully linked Architecture to SBS Stakeholders Total requirements Risk Register complete defined No disputed items Leaf Regs Satisfied System regs are justified Accepted requirements Agreed requirements Candidate requirements Disputed requirements Rejected requirements Under review requirement 90.9% Verifications number of dashboards can be defined, either personal to you, or shared with other members of your team, or shared with everyone in the project, or available to all projects.

-Each dashboard presents its KPIs as a column with the KPI shown either as a name and colour-coded number, or as a dial.
+Each dashboard presents its KPIs as a column shown either as a name and color-coded number, or as a dial.
 The size and display styles of the dials can be controlled for each KPI.

-The dashboard can be published as a report, either as a table or as a set of dials.
+The dashboard can be published as a report, either as a table or as a set support@threesl.com of dials.
 As for all reports, output can be to a file, a printer or the UI.
 Such dashboard reports are fully supported in web UIs, and non-web UIs.